scottjehl/Respond/README.md

 CDN/X-Domain Setup
 ======

-# See test/test-x-domain.html for a demo
+See test/test-x-domain.html for a demo:

 - Upload `test/proxy/respond-proxy.html` to your external domain
 - Upload `x-domain-end-point.html` to your origin domain